 (One story goes that, on the set of the movie His Kind of Woman , Russell, Vincent Price, and Robert Mitchum were being interviewed by a sob-sister reporter.
 As it happened, the trio were all sitting inside a room on the ledge of a second-story window, trying to catch a breeze.
 When the reporter asked how Russell could reconcile her Christianity with her worldly movie roles, Jane countered with, “Can’t I be a Christian and still have big tits?”
 Mitchum laughed so hard that Price had to grab hold of him to keep him from falling out the window.)

 These days, any guy who deigns to admit that anything turns him on is branded a pervert.
 But I’ll be glad to say it — Russell’s take-it-or-leave-it attitude, combined with her fulsome physique, get me roiled up every time.
-Try watching the very first shot of her in the Bob Hope comedy Son of Paleface (1952) — with the camera panning up her long, glorious legs as va-va-voom music plays on the soundtrack — and see how nonchalant you remain.
+Try watching the very first shot of her big number in the Bob Hope comedy Son of Paleface (1952) — with the camera panning up her long, glorious legs as va-va-voom music plays on the soundtrack — and see how nonchalant you remain.

 Russell was also a decent actress, and even a good comedienne, when given the opportunity in gems such as SOP and Gentlemen Prefer Blondes.
 At the risk of sounding completely sexist, they don’t make ‘em like Russell anymore — so let’s be grateful that some people had a camera pointed at her when they did.

 John Goodman.
 I first saw John Goodman in David Byrne’s offbeat comedy True Stories (1986).
 Goodman played Louis Fyne, a shy, overweight cleanroom technician who does a video advertising for a mate.
 The first thing that struck me was how stereotypical the role seemed.
 The second thing to strike me was how Goodman quietly transcended the role’s hoariness and really made you feel for this poor schmuck.